Research focus areas

 Eye-tracking Applications Research – Contact person: Prof Tanya Stott

-The focus of HCI research is Usability and User Experience (UX) evaluation.
+The focus of HCI research is Usability and User Experience (UX) evaluation and development and evaluation of extended reality applications, for example, augmented, mixed and virtual reality.
 Different evaluation methods may be applied, with emphasis on physiological testing involving brain-computer interfaces.

 BLOEMFONTEIN CAMPUS FACULTY CONTACT